|Founded||Founded in 1959 by King Satan in or near North Lawndale|

 Many of Pilsen gangs have tried to conquer turf west of Ashland Ave but are often met with bullets and beatings which would then cause them to determine their conquest just was not worth the cost.
 The only gang that was ever able to contend west of Ashland in this area on 18th Street is the Bishops.

-In the 1980s and first half of the 1990s the SDs had spread into nearby neighborhoods such as Bridgeport, Back Of The Yards, Canaryville, Gage Park, Brighton Park, Marquette Park, Mckinley Park, Garfield Ridge and on the north side of Chicago in the southern part of West Town.
+In the 1980s and first half of the 1990s the SDs had spread into nearby neighborhoods such as Bridgeport, Back Of The Yards, Canaryville, Gage Park, Brighton Park, Marquette Park, Mckinley Park, Garfield Ridge.
 The SDs also colonized many Chicago land suburbs especially the suburb of Cicero, IL.
 The SDs opened up in Westmont, Downers Grove, Romeoville, Aurora, Bridgeview, Waukegan, West Chicago, Rockford, Kankakee, Calumet City, Berwyn and Blue Island just to name some.
 The Downers Grove, Westmont and Romeoville suburbs only lasted about 1987 to 1993 but for the many others I listed they either went strong for a while or are still going strong today.
 It was at this point in time when the SDs started to make new enemies due to colonizing other neighborhoods, enemies such as the Saints, Noble Knights, 12th Street Players, T.A.P Boyz and more Vice Lord factions.

 In the year 1988, Satan Disciples went to war with some of their fellow Folk Nation allies that started with a full scale war that erupted with the Two Sixs in the early part of the year.
 Beginning in 1982 Satan Disciples and Two Sixs were having tension between the two organizations.
 By 1988 both organizations erupted into an intense gang war after a series of shootings, once such shooting happened on February 29, 1988 when four Satan Disciples fired about 6 bullets at Two Six gang members playing basketball at 3542 W. Pershing (Pershing and St. Louis) in the Brighton Park neighborhood, one of them was killed.
 One of the intended targets was a Two Six leader according to court documents (People Illinois vs. Basden).
 Shortly after this war erupted, Satan Disciples went to war with Two Six allies such as: Party People, La Raza, Sin City Boys and Latin Souls.